calintat/alps/README.md

 [![](https://jitpack.io/v/calintat/alps.svg)](https://jitpack.io/#calintat/alps)

-Alps is a minimal Android library for reading and writing shared preferences.
+Alps is a minimal Android library for reading and writing shared defaultPreferences.

-It aims to remove some boilerplate code when accessing your app's default preferences.
+It aims to remove some boilerplate code when accessing your app's default defaultPreferences.

 How to use
 ----------